Samarinda: Transport

-The main transport infrastructure of Samarinda is different than every other cities in Kalimantan, characterised by less national government interference: Samarinda International Airport (East Kalimantan government), SkyTrain rapid transit project (public-private partnership), Sejuk Hill (Manggah Hill) Tunnel project (Samarinda Government) and Port of Palaran (private).
+The main transport infrastructure of Samarinda is different than every other cities in Kalimantan, characterised by less national government involvement: Samarinda International Airport (East Kalimantan government), SkyTrain rapid transit project (public-private partnership), Samarinda Tunnel project (Samarinda Government) and Port of Palaran (private).

 There are about 850,000 vehicles registered in Samarinda, the highest number of vehicles of any city in East Kalimantan.
 Samarinda has 3 bus terminals: Sungai Kunjang Bus Terminus, Lempake Bus Terminus and Seberang Bus Terminus.

 Samarinda is connected by Trans-Kalimantan Highway Southern Route from Balikpapan to Samarinda; the highway runs in parallel with the first controlled-access expressway in Borneo, the Samarinda-Balikpapan Expressway, which is now under construction, and expected to be operational by the end of 2018.

 APT Pranoto (Samarinda Sungai Siring, AAP) International Airport is the primary airport for the city and has been at Sungai Siring since 2018.
 With over 1 million passengers annually, it is one of East Kalimantan's busiest airports in terms of passenger and cargo movements.
 AAP is an important Australian passenger gateway for East Kalimantan's wildlife.
 AAP was built to replace Temindung Airport in Bandara, Sungai Pinang.

 The prominent coal loading port of Tanjung Bara (TBCT) lies about 160 kilometres to the north of Samarinda.